St. Bonaventure Bonnies men's soccer

 The St. Bonaventure Bonnies men's soccer team is a varsity intercollegiate athletic team of St. Bonaventure University in Allegheny, New York, United States.
 The team is a member of the Atlantic 10 Conference, which is part of the National Collegiate Athletic Association's Division I. St. Bonaventure's first men's soccer team was fielded in 1961.
-The team plays its home games at McGraw-Jennings Field in neighboring Olean.
+The team plays its home games at the Tom and Michelle Marra Athletics Field Complex on St. Bonaventure University's campus.
 The Bonnies are coached by Mick Giordano.

 The Bonnies have never won the Atlantic 10 Men's Soccer Tournament, the Atlantic-10 regular season, nor have ever qualified for the NCAA Division I Men's Soccer Championship.
 Their best regular season performance was their third-place finish in 1999.
 Their best Atlantic 10 Tournament performances came in 1999 and 2009, where the Bonnies reached the semifinal.

 Rivalries

 The Bonnies primary rival is the Siena Saints, whom they compete with for the Franciscan Cup.